weezel/spellcheck/README.md

 This program is BSD licensed.

-Better documentation coming near future?
+Better documentation coming near future.

+##TODO
+Apparently my Vim configuration in Linux had the wrong settings because the C code looks so ugly.
+Sorry for headache.

+Separate .c to .c and .h.

+Store words to tree for more efficient search.